d3/d3-selection/README.md

 <a name="selection_enter" href="#selection_enter">#</a> <i>selection</i>.<b>enter</b>() [<>](https://github.com/d3/d3-selection/blob/master/src/selection/enter.js "Source")

 Returns the enter selection: placeholder nodes for each datum that had no corresponding DOM element in the selection.
-The enter selection is determined by [*selection*.data](#selection_data), and is empty on a selection that is not joined to data.
+(The enter selection is empty for selections not returned by [*selection*.data](#selection_data).)

 The enter selection is typically used to create “missing” elements corresponding to new data.
 For example, to create DIV elements from an array of numbers: